Meg Ryan: Early work

-1989–1999: Career breakthrough
+1989–1999: Career breakthrough and stardom

-Ryan's first leading role was the romantic comedy film When Harry Met Sally...
-(1989), which paired her with comic actor Billy Crystal and earned her a Golden Globe nomination.
+Ryan's first leading role was the romantic comedy When Harry Met Sally...
+(1989), which paired her with comic actor Billy Crystal and earned her a nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 Her portrayal of Sally Albright includes an oft-recounted scene in which her character, lunching with Crystal's character in Katz's Delicatessen in Manhattan, theatrically demonstrates for him how easy it is for a woman to fake an orgasm.

 Ryan next appeared in Oliver Stone's moderately successful film The Doors, and in Prelude to a Kiss, which flopped.
 In 1993, the hugely successful romantic comedy Sleepless in Seattle paired Ryan for a second time with Tom Hanks.
 They had previously been the romantic leads, with Ryan playing three different women, in John Patrick Shanley's Joe Versus the Volcano in 1990 — a commercial disappointment which later developed a cult following.
-(Hanks and Ryan were once again paired in another box office success, You've Got Mail, in 1998.)
+(Hanks and Ryan were once again paired in another box-office success, You've Got Mail, in 1998.)
+She earned her second nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical for her performance in Sleepless in Seattle.
 She was offered the role of FBI agent Clarice Starling, the protagonist of The Silence of the Lambs (1991), but rejected it due to the film's gruesome and violent themes.